What is outcome finance?

 • In year 1, we might pay farmers to cover crop and introduce buffers to reduce soil erosion and nitrate and phosphorus runoff.
 This will stabilise soils in the medium term.

-• Finally, we might make further payments for renewable powered on-farm solar dehydrators that drastically reduce post-harvest losses and increase revenues from value addition on the farm.
+• Finally, we might make further payments for renewable powered on-farm solar dehydrators that drastically reduce post-harvest losses and increase revenue from value addition on the farm.

-We are now 4 years into the project and have achieved measurable outcomes on
+We are now four years into the project and have achieved measurable outcomes in:

 • carbon sequestration,